creativetimofficial/ct-notus-pro-react/README.md

 ### Sections

-Or you can jump start your development with our pre-built sections, and create your own layouts and pages.
+Or you can jump-start your development with our pre-built sections and create your own layouts and pages.
 You can check all the sections provided in this product here:

 - [Presentation website sections](https://demos.creative-tim.com/notus-pro-react/#/components#presentation-id-sections)